open-telemetry/opentelemetry-java/sdk/metrics/src/main/java/io/opentelemetry/sdk/metrics/export/README.md

 import io.opentelemetry.sdk.metrics.export.MetricProducer;

 /**
+ * Simple implementation of the MetricExporter that pushes data to the backend.
+ */
+public final class PushMetricExporter implements MetricExporter {
+  @Override
+  ResultCode export(Collection<MetricData> metrics) {
+    // A "push based" library calls to export metrics return pushToBackend(metrics);
+  }
+}

+/**
  * Class to build and register MeterProvider globally.
 MeterProvider is
  * initialized with PeriodicMetricReader which wraps the MetricsExporter
  * and automatically reads and exports the metrics every export interval.